k1l0b1t/monitor/README.md

 # monitor
-A TCP monitor
+A TCP monitor in java

-**Still in development:** Currently the monitor works, but the database connection is not implemented yet.

-## Todo:

-- MySQL integration

 ![Logo](monitorLogo.png)